-How Sex Addiction relates to Depression and Anxiety Disorders
+Sex Addicts Often Suffer From Depression and Anxiety Disorders

-Sex addiction is often related to separation anxiety.
+Sex addicts often have severe separation anxiety.
 It is also related to a need for validation and a fear of being abandoned.
 This could be related to having a dysfunctional family during childhood.
 Having a depressed, alcoholic, hyper-sexual or over-stimulating parent(s) during childhood may be related to the development of sexual addictions.
-Though this is not the case for all cases of sex addicts, it serves as an example to show the relationship between childhood development, anxiety and the addiction.
+Though this is not the case for all cases of sex addicts, it serves as an example to show the relationship between childhood development, anxiety and the sexual addiction.

 This separation anxiety can cause the anxiety that drives a sex addict to commit unemotional acts of sex.
 On the other hand, according to some theories, parents can be overly caring or excessively stimulating in childhood, and the child may view this as seductive and this can result in sex addiction as well.
 Because the parent was unable to set good boundaries the sex addict later has issues developing sexual boundaries.
 Sexual addictions may also develop as a result of childhood sexual abuse.
 Children who were sexually abused as children are often confused about love and sex, and subsequently become involved in repeated sexual activities in an attempt to secure love.
 Essentially, the sex addict seeks fulfillment of unmet needs from their childhood.
 Unfortunately, the end is typically the same as it was in childhood; disillusionment, guilt and despair.